Nic Moon

-Nic Moon (born 1968) is a New Zealand multidisciplinary artist based in Nelson, New Zealand.
+Nic Moon (born 1968) is a New Zealand multidisciplinary artist based in Collingwood, New Zealand.

-Moon grew up in a rural village near the Hunua Ranges Regional Park, south-east of Auckland, and attended boarding school in Auckland City.
+Moon grew up in a rural village near the Hunua Ranges, south-east of Auckland, and attended school in Auckland City.

 Education and career

 Moon graduated from the University of Canterbury with a Bachelor of Fine Arts in 1990 and RMIT University, Melbourne with a Master of Fine Arts in 2002.
-Moon's decision to enrol in the BFA programme at age 17 was influenced by a visiting group exhibition protesting at the 1985 Sinking of the Rainbow Warrior.
+Moon's decision to enrol in the BFA programme at age 17 was influenced by visiting a group exhibition protesting after the 1985 Sinking of the Rainbow Warrior.
 Moon was drawn to the idea that art could directly respond to life's challenges.

 Over the course of her career, Moon has explored a variety of mediums including painting, sculpture and photography.
 Moon's work often responds to ecological and conservation concerns.
 Her early work was inspired by Ecofeminist artists such as Ana Mendieta, as well as the writings of Lucy R. Lippard.